redhatrises/Cloud-Azure/devbox/README.md

-# Deploy CrowdStrike Falcon for Microsoft Dev Box using Azure Image Builder
+# Deploy CrowdStrike Falcon for Microsoft Dev Box

-This solution demonstrates how to create custom Microsoft Dev Box images with CrowdStrike Falcon sensor pre-installed using Azure Image Builder.
-Dev Boxes provisioned from these images will have endpoint protection built-in from the moment they are created, providing security from day one for your development teams.
+This guide provides two approaches for deploying CrowdStrike Falcon sensor to Microsoft Dev Box environments:

+1. **Image-based deployment** using Azure Image Builder (recommended for baseline security)
+2. **Intune-based deployment** for centralized management and updates

+Both approaches can be used independently or together for comprehensive endpoint protection.

+## Approach 1: Image-Based Deployment (Azure Image Builder)

+This approach pre-installs the CrowdStrike Falcon sensor into custom Dev Box images, providing baseline security from the moment a Dev Box is provisioned.

-## Prerequisites
+### Prerequisites

 - Microsoft Dev Center configured in your subscription
 - Follow the [Azure Image Builder with CrowdStrike Falcon guide](https://github.com/CrowdStrike/cloud-azure/tree/main/imagebuilder) to create your custom Windows image